dropbox/focus/README.md

 A `createFocusSettings` task is created for each subproject, and is responsible for finding a module's dependencies and creating a module-specific settings file.
-This is a dependency of the `focus` task and likely not needed to be called on it's own.
+This is a dependency of the `focus` task and likely not necessary to call on it's own.

 ### clearFocus